 Hotels & Accommodations

-State and form of governance
+State and type of government

-Policyand political landscape
+Politics and political landscape

-Italy: Regions and administration
+Italy: regions and administration

 Italy is divided into 20 regions and 109 provinces, each region having its own government.
 Five regions enjoy a special autonomous status, which is a result of either their special geographcal location or because of their bilingualism due to a different ethnic group living in Italy.
 These are the bilingual regions Trentino Alto Adige and the Aosta Valley, and the linguistically independent regions of Friuli-Venezia Giulia, Sardinia and Sicily, Italy's largest island.
 Beyond these five autonomous regions, the regional parliaments only have limited legislative power as they lack fiscal sovereignty and financial autonomy.